rahuljugnarain/eleventy-netlify-boilerplate/posts/firstpost.md

 1. $0 hosting - all I need is a domain name that costs around £10 a year
 2. Learn proper web development, improving my understanding of HTML and CSS, whilst having plenty more that I am yet to explore

-# Really cool websites I'll be using as inspiration
+# Cool websites I'll be using as inspiration
 Right now the website is pretty vanilla and doesn't look all too great.
 I hope to change that eventually, and I've listed some great sites I've found built with Eleventy.

 * [Josh Crain](https://joshcrain.io/) - [GitHub Link](https://github.com/joshcrain/joshcrain.io)